 He says that he is overweight, that he has to go to the toilet many times during the night and has pain and numbness in his feet.
 He has been feeling very unwell recently, is tired and noticeably short of breath and has some chest pains and heart palpitations.
 He also has been thirstier than usual and has some blurred vision.

 Hernan lives at home with his wife of 48 years and has two married children.
-During the past year he has gained 22 pounds and has been unable to lose weight.
+During the past year he has gained 14KG and has been unable to lose weight.
 He has never seen a dietician.
 Herman has to use walking aids to mobilise and he can be quite unsteady on his feet.
 He enjoys sitting in his garden and eating bread and pasta.
 He drinks two glasses of red wine with his dinner every night.
 He stopped smoking more than 10 years ago.
 Herman has had raised blood pressure in the past.
 He sometimes uses hearing aids as he has a partial hearing impairment.
 He finds it difficult to hear without them but does not use them often.

 Hernan’s home was built in the 1930s.
 It needs some plumbing and electrical work but Hernan finds it difficult to do any DIY nowadays.
 He has to sleep downstairs on the sofa as he finds it difficult to use the stairs.
 Hernan and his wife are struggling to keep on top of managing their home and keeping it tidy.
 Hernan lives downstairs, which is quite cramped with all his belongings.